-There are three types of incisions that can be used for a breast augmentation:
+Our surgeons offer the following three types of incisions for breast augmentation:

-- The Periareolar Incision- This incision is made around the edge of the areola (nipple).
+- Periareolar incision is made around the edge of the areola (nipple).

-- The Inframammary Incision- This incision is made along the lower breast crease.
+- Inframammary incision is made along the breast crease.

-- The Transaxillary incision – This incision is created in the armpit, so there are no scars made on the breast.
+- Transaxillary incision is created in the armpit, so there are no scars made on the breast.

 The type of breast augmentation incision used will be decided upon during your consultation.
 Each patient is unique, and not every patient can expect to see the same results using the same incision.